 Expansion space commitments Is there an expansion strategy or a plan to develop one?
-Targets/priorities identified for expansion (program type, populations, location or auspice ) Other details ON End of 2023: Add up to 42,000 new spaces; By Mar 31 2026: Add 76,700 new spaces; End of 2026: Add 86,000 new spaces.
-"Of that total number, some 15,000 have already been built." (at the time of the agreement) Summer 2022: "Work with partners to gather data/ conduct assessments on barriers to access for children of diverse populations/varying abilities to implement strategies to support equitable accessin licensed child care."
-As system expands, will work with municipalities/partners to ensure equitable funding approaches.
-Fall 2022: Municipalities required to submit space expansion plans to inform provincial allocation of new spaces.
-Dec 2022: Start-up grants based on plans will support space creation in targeted underserviced regions/ populations.
-End of 2023: 8,000 start-up grants; 2026: 18,000 start-up grants.
+Targets/priorities identified for expansion (program type, populations, location or auspice8) Other details ON End of 2023 - will add up to 42,000 new spaces; by Mar 31 2026, will add 76,700 new spaces; End of 2026 - will add 86,000 new spaces.
+"Of that total number, some 15,000 have already been built" (at the time of the agreement).
+Summer 2022 - "Work with partners to gather data/ conduct assessments on barriers to access for children of diverse populations/varying abilities to implement strategies to support equitable accessin licensed child care".
+As system expands, will work with municipalities/ partners to ensure equitable funding approaches.
+Fall 2022 -municipalities required to submit space expansion plans to inform provincial allocation of new spaces.
+Dec 2022 - start-up grants based on plans will support space creation in targeted underserviced regions/ populations.
+End of 2023 - 8,000 start-up grants; 2026 - 18,000 start-up grants.
 Vulnerable children.
 Children from diverse populations.
 Children with special needs.
 Indigenous.
 Francophone communities.
-"Recognizing the critical role of CMSMs/DSSABs/ First Nation communities" in working towards a CWELCC system, a clear outline of roles and responsibilities to frame implementation planning and a collective understanding of the shared outcome(s) will be established by late fall 2022 to achieve targets and guide implementation activities".
+"Recognizing the critical role of CMSMs/DSSAB9s/ First Nation communities" in working towards a CWELCC system, a clear outline of roles and responsibilities to frame implementation planning and a collective understanding of the shared outcome(s) will be established by late fall 2022 to achieve targets and guide implementation activities".
 Ontario will continue to implement its commitment to building up to 30,000 new licensed spaces in schools.
-Ontario provides full school- day kindergarten for all 4 and 5 year olds.
+Ontario provides full schoolday kindergarten for all 4 and 5 year olds.